28.004 Northern Tubic (Denisia similella), Carr Hall lane, Stainland, June 7th 2017. A field observation.

-29.001 March Tubic (Diurnea fagella) - female, North Dean wood, Apr.21st 09.
+29.001 March Tubic (Diurnea fagella) - female, North Dean wood, Apr.
+21st 09.
 A field observation on a fence post.
 The female has quite stunted wings and is only capable of (weak?) flight.

 32.036 Parsnip Moth (Depressaria radiella) larva on Wild Parsnip at Walton Street car park, Sowerby Bridge, July 28th 2014.
 There were several plants present all of which had larvae feeding on them.
 Most had had their flower heads eaten off leaving behind many stalks with larval spinnings at the end.
 Thanks to botanist Peachy Steve for originally finding them.

 32.036 Parsnip Moth (Depressaria radiella) larva sealing the tunnnel entance, July 29th 2014.
 Knowing that these larvae would need an umbellifer stem to tunnel in to to pupate I had the foresight to take a Hogweed stem home and place a short section in with each of the feeding larvae.
-By day two all had fed up and had started to chew their way in to the Hogweed stem and began to seal the entrances with chewed pith and a light silk spinning.
+By day two all had fed up and had started to chew their way in to the Hogweed stem and begun to seal the entrances with chewed pith and a light silk spinning.

 32.018 Common Flat-body (Agonopterix heracliana) larva at 9mm.
 One of several found spun up in Hogweed leaves in Scarr wood on June 12th 2010.
-The larvae make very large, conspicuous spinnings.
+The larvae make large, conspicuous spinnings.

 32.007 Red-letter Flat-body (Agonopterix ocellana), July 25th 2010.
 Reared from a larva inadvertently collected from Goat Willow by the towpath at Salterhebble earlier in the summer.
-This is my only record.

-A very nice surprise when it emerged as I had no idea that it was this species.
+It was a nice surprise when it emerged as I had no idea that it was this species.
 This now made it four agonopterix species reared in the year, plus another one found, (A.arenella above).